 Supreme Court Justice Clarence Thomas' most memorable questions at oral argument took place on Dec.
 11, 2002, in the case of Virginia v.
 Black, a test of a Virginia law that made it a crime to burn a cross with the purpose of intimidation.
-The Virginia Supreme Court ruled that the law violated First Amendment freedom of speech.
-At oral argument, Deputy U.S. Solicitor General Michael Dreeben appeared in support of Virginia's defense of the law.
-Thomas spoke after Dreeben answered questions from Justice Anthony Kennedy.
-Thomas cited an earlier case from Ohio, Capitol Square Review and Advisory Board v.
-Pinette, in which he had also made comments during oral argument about the Klan.
-The Virginia v.
-Black argument can be heard online.
+Thomas' line of questioning, involving the "reign of terror" of the Ku Klux Klan and other groups in the South, framed cross burning as a uniquely powerful act of terrorism.